Hospitality Markets In Focus

 General Liability

-• Georgia is expected to enact stricter tort reform legislation this year, following similar measures passed by Florida in 2023, though the legislation’s impact will likely take some time to affect claims costs.
+• Georgia is expected to enact stricter tort reform legislation this year, following similar measures passed by Florida in 2023, though the legislation’s impact will take some time to affect claims costs.

 Excess Liability